Jasraj-Jassar/MetaCTF-Solutions/advent_of_ctf_2025/README.md

 ================================================================================

-## 19. What happens to the response time when you get the first digit right?
+## 18. What happens to the response time when you get the first digit right?

-## Source: writeups/Time_to_Escalate.txt
+*Source: writeups/Time_to_Escalate.txt*

 ```
 The validator checks digits one at a time.